underthecurve/underthecurve.github.io/_posts/2016-06-07-newspaper-editorial-boards.markdown

 categories: jekyll update
 ---

-Ever since I moved to L.A., my D.C. friends have asked if I've spotted anybody famous yet.
+Since I moved to L.A., my D.C. friends have been asking if I've spotted anybody famous yet.

-Fittingly, my first celebrity sighting was "so D.C.", when Bernie Sanders visited the Times building in March [to speak with the L.A.
+Fittingly, my first celebrity sighting was pretty D.C.-esque, when Bernie Sanders showed up at the Times building in March [to speak with the L.A.
 Times' Editorial Board](http://www.latimes.com/opinion/editorials/la-ed-bernie-sanders-editorial-board-20160323-snap-story.html).
 Hillary Clinton spoke to the Editorial Board at later date, [over the phone](http://www.latimes.com/opinion/la-ol-hillary-clinton-editorial-board-meeting-20160505-snap-story.html).

 I didn't think much of these interviews at the time, beyond them being high-profile conversations with presidential candidates.
 But today was the California primary, and it came to my attention that The Times [endorsed Hillary Clinton](http://www.latimes.com/opinion/editorials/la-ed-endorsement-recap-20160605-snap-story.html) for the Democratic nomination.

-That would explain some of the more critical responses we've gotten following [our recent piece on Bernie Sanders' donors](http://www.latimes.com/projects/la-na-pol-sanders-donors/).
+That would explain some of the more critical responses we've gotten after [our recent piece on Bernie Sanders' donors](http://www.latimes.com/projects/la-na-pol-sanders-donors/) ran in last Saturday's edition.
 Even though the article was more of an immense data-dive into Sanders supporters rather than a partisan piece (plus [Bernie himself](https://twitter.com/palewire/status/739505349435088898) had nice things say), a lot of people asked variations of the question:

 **"How can you guys cover Bernie fairly, if you support Hillary?"**